boshmaf/sypy/README.md

 # How does it work?

-SyPy offers a framework that enables algorithm design, implementation, and evaluation.
-Overlall, there are four main concepts: graphs, regions, networks, and detection algorithms.
+SyPy offers a framework that enables the design, implementation, and evaluation of graph-based Sybil node detection algorithms.
+Overall, there are four main concepts: graphs, regions, networks, and detection algorithms.

 ## Graphs and Regions